 To connect the wind farm with the existing transmission network in Kenya, a 428 km long transmission line of 400kV has been established.
 Furthermore, 200 km of road will be renewed in order to make the transportation of the turbines from the port of Mombasa to Lake Turkana possible.

 “The investment in the Lake Turkana Wind Power is a good example of the Danish Climate Investment Fund’s purpose, acting on a commercial basis to reduce CO2 emissions in developing countries and promote Danish climate technology”

 In connection with the establishment of the wind park, Lake Turkana Wind Power has invested in several initiatives to develop the local area, including projects to improve access to water, education and health.
 The project has also set up a CSR organisation, “Wind of Change”, which over the next 20 years will invest around EUR 10m in the area.

 Investment of EUR 600m

 The total investment will be approximately EUR 600m, making Lake Turkana the largest single private investment in Kenya’s history.
 A number of development banks and private companies are co-investors in the project, while the African Development Bank participates as a lender.

 The Danish Climate Investment Fund, managed by IFU, contributes to the investment with share capital of almost DKK 90m.
-The expectation is that the production of power from the wind farm can begin in 2017.
+In October 2018 the first turbines were connected to the national grid.